DataSQRL/Acorn/java/README.md

 ## Getting Started

-> We are in the process of releasing the Maven/Gradle dependencies.
-This will take another few days.
-In the meantime, please build the dependencies locally.

 ### Spring Boot

 To build an AI agent as a web application with Spring Boot, include the following dependency in your project and use the generic implementation in [AcornAgentServer](acorn-spring/src/main/java/com/datasqrl/ai/spring/AcornAgentServer.java) as a starting point for your own.